 But biases can also result in harmful prejudices, similar to the kind women continue to face in the workplace even today.
-These unconscious biases, when attributed as stereotypes towards a historically marginalised group, tends to adversely affect how they understand and engage with the world.
+Unconscious gender bias in the workplace, when attributed as stereotypes towards a historically marginalised group, tends to adversely affect how they understand and engage with the world.

-On International Women’s Day, we recognize that women are making neck-breaking advancements in every field - but we also recognize that there is still more work to be done to eliminate gender discrimination and create an equal and sustainable workplace for all.
+On International Women’s Day, we recognize that women are making neck-breaking advancements in every field - but we also recognize that there is still more work to be done to eliminate gender discrimination in the workplace and create an equal and diverse culture for all.

 And that’s why, on this day, we elect to heed the theme of International Women’s Day 2022 to Break The Bias -

 “Imagine a gender equal world.
 A world free of bias, stereotypes and discrimination.
 A world that’s diverse, equitable, and inclusive.
 A wold where difference is valued and celebrated.
 Together we can forge women’s equality.
 Collectively we can all #BreakTheBias.”

 How HR can eliminate gender bias in the workplace

 Here are some ways HR can solve gender discrimination in the workplace;